-Finally, funnel any remaining solution into a clearly labeled, well-sealed container and store it in a cool, dark place until the next time you need it.
+Finally, funnel any remaining solution into a clearly labeled, well-sealed container and store it in a cool, dark place until the next time you need this homemade weed killer.

-The Drawbacks of Salt and Vinegar Weed Killer
+The Drawbacks of Salt and Vinegar Homemade Weed Killer

 Few natural remedies work better than the soap/salt/vinegar solution.
 If used correctly, this should ensure those troublesome weeds are gone for good.

 However, its effectiveness is also one of its major disadvantages.